kemunpus20/r3-app/doc/PRODUCTION.md

 - Code repository is GitHub
     - Deployment : Automated using Github Actions.

-Note that since alpha-3, the database has changed from PostgreSQL to CosmosDB from running costs point of view. but as references information, descriptions regarded to PostgreSQL is still here.
+Note that since alpha-3, the database has changed from PostgreSQL to CosmosDB.
+But as references information, descriptions regarded to PostgreSQL is still here.

 ## Setup account
  1. Create your Azure Account, Subscription and Resource Group.